silbinarywolf/zig-android-sdk/README.md

 ## Examples

-* [minimal](examples/minimal): This is based off [ZigAndroidTemplate's minimal](https://github.com/ikskuh/ZigAndroidTemplate/tree/master/examples/minimal) example.
+* [minimal](examples/minimal): This is based off ZigAndroidTemplate's minimal example.
+* [SDL2](examples/sdl2): This is based off Andrew Kelly's SDL Zig Demo but modified to run on Android, Windows, Mac and Linux.

 ## Credits